 Download the template

-You must thoroughly test this template first as you could easily send hundreds of e-mails by mistake to people who shouldn’t be receiving them.
+You must thoroughly test this template first as you could easily send hundreds of e-mails to people who shouldn’t be receiving them.
 If you decide to use this template you do so entirely are your own risk.

 How does the template work?